Setting Up WooCommerce Shipping Services

 HS Tariff Code is mainly used to identify the products based and to determine the custom duties on the products.

-In order to set the HS Tariff Code, you can visit Products > All Products and select the product that you want to edit, as shown below.
+To set the HS Tariff Code, you can visit Products > All Products and select the product that you want to edit, as shown below.

 Under the customs section, click on the Edit icon, as shown below.